Lifecycle

 Once your project is scaffolded, you can start writing your functions.
 Use the CLI to build them with:

-juno dev build
+juno functions build

 If you start the emulator (see chapter below) in watch mode, your functions will be rebuilt automatically on save, so you don’t need to run this command manually.